 I began My Science Fiction Adventure in June 2019, documenting my thoughts on the future of work and my experience in working in a salaried job for only a short time each week while using the rest of the time for freelance work and personal projects.

 Between 2012 and 2015 I wrote a blog on technology and society called I Don’t Want to Be A Nerd!
-I discontinued that blog due to work and lifestyle changes, but many of my articles on technology and society (below) began as thoughts on this blog.
+I discontinued that blog due to work and lifestyle changes, but many of my articles on technology and society (below) began as thoughts on that blog.